 In a single day, a physician can be in the clinic saving a life, a scientist on the frontier of knowledge, a teacher helping a frightened patient understand a symptom, and a counselor guiding dying patients in their final days.
-Few professions can match medicine in terms of the impact it has on both individuals and on the community as a whole.
-Yet this profession comes with a great responsibility.
 Becoming a doctor is a long and difficult process.
 No where is this fact more evident than in the medical school admission process.
-You don't have to be "perfect" to be admitted to medical school, but you should be able to demonstrate the following:
+You don’t have to be “perfect” to be admitted to medical school, but you should be able to demonstrate the following:

 - Evidence of excellent academic ability, especially in the sciences.

 - A record of service to others, demonstrated by ongoing volunteer or community service activity.

 - Demonstrated interest in and understanding of the medical profession and of the healthcare system.

 - Strong recommendations from those who have taught and/or supervised you.